KnightOS/sass/README.md

 **dw \[value], \[value], ...**: Inserts any number of n-bit *values* into the output, where n is the number of bits to a word in the target architecture.

+**define \[key] \[value]**: Creates a simple macro with no parameters, whose name is "key" and whose replacement is "value".

 **echo \[message], \[message], ...**: Echos any number of *messages* to the console at assembly time.
 If *message* is not a string, it will be treated as an expression and echoed as a number.

+**else**: If the matching if, ifdef, or ifndef directive evalulates to false, the code between this and the matching endif directive will be inserted instead.

+**endif**: Closes a corresponding if, ifdef, or ifndef directive.

+**equ \[key] \[value]**: Creates a symbol whose name is "key", with "value" as the value. "value" must be a valid expression.

 **fill \[size], (value)**: Inserts *size* number of *values* into the output.
 Default *value* is 0.

+**if \[expression]**: If "expression" evalutates to zero, all the code until the matching endif directive will be omitted from the output.

+**ifdef \[symbo]**: If "symbol" is not defined as a symbol or macro, all the code until the matching endif directive will be omitted from the output.

 **include \[path]**: Inserts the specified file's contents into the assembly. \[path] may be `"localfile"` or `<includedfile>`, where the former expects the file to be in the current working directory, and the latter